luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/04/12-designing-new-morphs.md

 ### Mobility Systems

 Every morph (except for infomorphs) has at least one default method of movement for free (usually Walker 4/20).
-Most other mobility systems are added as ware at a Moderate complexity/2 GP cost (▶324–325, EP2).
+Most other [mobility systems](../../../16/11-physical-augmentations.md) (_EP2_) are added as ware at a Moderate complexity/2 GP cost.
 However, some discretion is necessary here.
 In some cases, we have applied additional movement rates (a slitheroid’s roll, an aquanaut’s swim) at no extra cost, as it is already within the morph’s inherent capabilities.

 The specific Movement Rate is largely up to the GM based on common sense.
-The Movement Types listed on ▶231, EP2, each list a default suggested rate.
+The [Movement Types](../../../12/24-movement.md#movement-types) listed on _EP2_, each list a default suggested rate.

 ### Body Plan and Limbs